danprince/danthedev.com/posts/2022-05-01-javascripts-dependency-problem.md

 ![](/package-stats.png)

-Why does JavaScript have so many packages?
+## Why does JavaScript have so many packages?

-The simple answer is that JavaScript is the most popular programming language, but we're not interested in simple answers today.
-Like any complex problem, there are factors to consider individually.
+The simple answer is to do with popularity, but we're not interested in simple answers today.
+Like any complex problem, there are many factors to consider.

 ### Standard Library
-JavaScript has a unique evolutionary path because of its significance on the web.
+JavaScript has a taken a unique evolutionary path because of its role on the web.
 The commitment to backwards compatibility is maintained by a committee who try to ensure that the growth of the language is indefinitely sustainable.

-Change happens slowly with append-only language design.
-We see a handful of extensions to the language specification each year.
-At this velocity, it becomes hard for JavaScript to ever seriously compete against languages with comprehensive standard libraries.
+We see a modest handful of extensions to the language specification each year.
+At this velocity, it becomes hard for JavaScript to ever seriously compete against general purpose programming languages with comprehensive standard libraries.

-To make matters worse, both Node.js and the web have been cursed with mid-level standard libraries.
-Too low-level to use directly in applications, but high-level enough that the average developer can see opportunities for abstractions.
+It doesn't help that both Node.js and the web have 'mid-level' standard libraries, either.
+Too low-level to use directly in applications, but high-level enough that the average developer can spot opportunities for abstractions.

-This created a culture of using libraries to solve all but the simplest problems.
+These gaps created a culture of using libraries to solve all but the simplest problems.
 If you want to build a user interface, you reach for something like React, not `document.createElement`.
 If you want to build a server, you reach for something like Express, not `http.createServer`.
 Even before npm existed, working directly with the DOM was uncommon.
 Almost everyone reached for jQuery.

-When programmers learn that libraries are the best way to solve problems, then they solve novel problems (real and imagined) with novel libraries.
+When you learn that libraries are the way to solve problems, then you solve novel problems (real and imagined) with novel libraries.
 More programmers, more problems.
 More problems, more packages.

 ### External Tools
-The majority of the dependencies for modern frameworks are only used during development.
-This is largely because JavaScript has no central distribution, and the most common runtime (Node.js) ships without any tools for managing complex codebases.
+A majority of the dependencies for modern frontend development are only used during development.
+This is largely because JavaScript has no official distribution, and the popular runtimes don't include tools for managing codebases.

-Instead, you learn to reach for libraries.
+Instead, you reach for libraries.
 Projects often begin with the installation of a formatter, a linter, a bundler, a type checker, a minifier, a testing framework, or some combination of the above.

 These tools are developed in relative isolation.
 The formatter knows nothing about the linter, the linter knows nothing about the type checker, and so on.
 These tools need to be wired together with plugins and configuration files.
 This creates another explosion of supporting packages.